7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Here’s why: only a set number of tickets are released in advance for the USS Arizona.
 Tour companies do their absolute best to secure tickets (and they are good at doing so), but there might be some instances where they miss out.
 It can be a huge bummer, especially if your entire reason for visiting Pearl Harbor is to visit the memorial.

 In addition, visiting the memorial requires a short boat ride.
-There are times when repair work is on the dock and no boat tours are running out to the USS Arizona Memorial.
-When that happens, you won’t be able to visit the memorial but all of the other museums and sights are still open and available to visit.
+There are times when repair work is on the dock, and no boat tours are running out to the USS Arizona Memorial.
+When that happens, you won’t be able to visit the memorial, but all of the other museums and sights are still open and available to visit.

 If you’re taking a shorter tour or looking for a nice way to unwind after a day of touring and learning, check out one of our favorite sunset sails leaving from Waikiki.

-The Best Pearl Harbor Tours
+The Best Pearl Harbor Tours to Fit All Budgets

-It can be tough to compare tours, so we’ve distilled these into some important need to know information.
-Note: we have included prices and these prices were accurate at the time of publishing.
+Note: We have included prices, which were accurate at the time of publication.
 Click the booking button to see any updated prices.

-Salute To Pearl Harbor
+1. Salute To Pearl Harbor

-This tour keeps you moving on a half day excursion to Pearl Harbor.
+This tour keeps you moving on a half-day excursion to Pearl Harbor.
 See the USS Arizona Memorial, spend a bit of time at the Pearl Harbor Visitor Center, and then stop by the Aloha Tower on your way back to Waikiki.

 Tour details